The following is one of the most famous of statements about bliss and how to utilize it…

 It’s okay wherever we are on our paths.
 Every one of us has to be somewhere.
 It’s all about the journey of evolution to me, and not the arrival at a goal.

-As I sought out the simplicity of my joy, and the depth of my presence of mind, I was reminded of how to access my deepest joy: my bliss.
 What I’ve taken away from the journey of my life, I’ve put down in these pages for you.
 Not as a formula.
 I never seek to give anyone a formula.
 Formulas speak to a “one size fits all” standard that couldn’t possibly do our uniqueness and individuality justice.
 So mine is a simple mantra…

 Take what you want, what feels good, and leave behind anything that doesn’t resonate with you.